doublechaintech/ksml-spec/README.md

 ## Challenge

-A modeling language for human beings to build large system with modern technologies.
+A modeling language for human beings to build large systems with modern technologies.